Boundaries of universality of thermal collisions for atom-atom scattering: Results

 \subsection{Experiment - theory discrepancy}

-As shown in Figure~\ref{fig:rb_li_rate_ratio}, the most recent experimental measurements \cite{frielingCrosscalibrationQuantumAtomic2024} of the following ratio of the rate coefficients (at 298 K)
+As shown in Figure~\ref{fig:rb_li_rate_ratio}, the most recent experimental measurements~\cite{frielingCrosscalibrationQuantumAtomic2024} of the following ratio of the rate coefficients (at 298 K)

-differ systematically (by up to 3 \%) from the theoretical predictions in Ref. \cite{klosElasticGlancingangleRate2023}, even for the heavy BG atoms Ar, Kr, and Xe expected to exhibit universal scattering.
+differ systematically (by up to 3\%) from the theoretical predictions in Ref.~\cite{klosElasticGlancingangleRate2023}, even for the heavy BG atoms Ar, Kr, and Xe expected to exhibit universal scattering.
 The difference is even larger (up to 8\%), compared to the ratios from the experimental measurements in Ref.\cite{barkerAccurateMeasurementLoss2023}.

-The experiments in Refs. \cite{barkerAccurateMeasurementLoss2023} and \cite{frielingCrosscalibrationQuantumAtomic2024} use different approaches.
-Thus, the experiment in Ref. \cite{barkerAccurateMeasurementLoss2023} produces measurements of the rate coefficients for Li and Rb using different apparatuses, whereas the experiment in Ref. \cite{frielingCrosscalibrationQuantumAtomic2024} exposes two traps, one with Rb and one with Li, to the same ambient gas.
-While we do not address the discrepancy between the experimental measurements in this work, we examine the implications of the discrepancy between the measurements in Ref. \cite{frielingCrosscalibrationQuantumAtomic2024} and the results of the theoretical calculations.
+The experiments in Ref.~\cite{barkerAccurateMeasurementLoss2023} and Ref.~\cite{frielingCrosscalibrationQuantumAtomic2024} use different approaches.
+Thus, the experiments in Ref.~\cite{barkerAccurateMeasurementLoss2023} produce measurements of the rate coefficients for Li and Rb using two different apparatuses, whereas the experiment in Ref.~\cite{frielingCrosscalibrationQuantumAtomic2024} exposes two traps, one with Rb and one with Li, to the same ambient gas.
+While we do not address the discrepancy between the experimental measurements in this work, we examine the implications of the discrepancy between the measurements in Ref.~\cite{frielingCrosscalibrationQuantumAtomic2024} and the results of the theoretical calculations. { The interpretation of results from experimental measurements in Ref.~\cite{barkerAccurateMeasurementLoss2023} did not consider the effects of glancing angle collisions.
+It was shown previously~\cite{eckel2024effect} that glancing angle collisions, which do not immediately result in particle loss, alter the energy distribution of atoms in a trap.
+Therefore, an accurate interpretation of results from experimental measurements of the total collision rate must account for the evolution of the ensemble energy~\cite{Avinash2024}.
+These effects were considered in Refs.~\cite{frielingCrosscalibrationQuantumAtomic2024,eckel2024effect}.
+We use the rate coefficients from Refs.~\cite{frielingCrosscalibrationQuantumAtomic2024,eckel2024effect} in the present analysis.}